2nolife/slots-booker/README.md

 * Users balance per club in multiple currencies
 * Expiration of unpaid bookings
 * References for successful bookings and refunds
+* Time periods to book and cancel with hierarchy across spaces and slots
 * Local timezone support per club
+* Discount for club members and membership types
 * Responses with full and partial JSON graph
 * Users can credit clubs and pay through PayPal
 * Genius Bar: the simple UI example to demo basic bookings